11 Reasons the USA & the World Will End Within the Next 100 Years

 A sociologist

-It’s easy to see small pieces of the problem, but this is the 40,000 foot view piece, and one that could be useful over the next century.
-Most of these items each have one or more in-depth piece that I have written or am working on.
-Surprisingly, I am an ultra-optimist (probably not the same reasons as you though), so I hope for the best, and plan for the worst.
-With that said here are a top list of concerns which in my opinion, will be more true over time, than not.
+It’s easy to see small pieces of the problem, but this is the 30,000-foot view and one that could be useful over the next century.
+Most of these items each have one or more in-depth pieces that I have written or am working on.
+Surprisingly, I am an ultra-optimist (probably not for the same reasons as you though), so I generally hope for the best, while planning for the worst.
+I do believe in humanity’s ability to overcome, but radical shifts to the status quo will be necessary.
+With that said here is a list of top concerns which in my opinion, will be more true over time, than not.

-I also discus misplaced tech-morality and optimism, although this is really a central focus on a technology blog I write.
+I also discuss misplaced tech-morality and optimism, although this is really a central focus on elsewhere on a technology blog I write.

 Next 100 years: Down, Up, Down